braceio/tags/README.md

 > The simplest static site generator

-Tags is a command line static site generator focused on simplicity.
-There are only two tags: `include` and `is`.
-It's meant for building multi-page static sites with common navigation and footer code.
+Brace Tags is a command line static site generator focused on simplicity.
+It's provides a minimal template language with just two tags: `include` and `is`.

+Brace Tags solves the problem of having duplicated HTML in several web pages.
+It lets you create reusable HTML snippets, or "partials", that you can include into several pages.
+You can use Tags to build a multi-page static website with common navigation and footer code.

-Here's an example site using Tags:
+Here's an example site using Tags.
+We can include an HTML snippet for the main navigation into each page with the `include` tag:

 index.html:

     <html>
       <body>
-        {% include nav.html %}
+        {% include nav.html %}  <!-- Including a partial -->
         Welcome to Brace Tags!
       </body>
     </html>